 - All records and documents relating to the care of a patient, including the original prescriptions, shall be maintained for a period of at least 10 years from the last recorded professional pharmacy service provided to the patient, or until 10 years after the day on which the patient reached, or would have reached, the age of 18 years, whichever is longer.

-- While an audit or inspection is being performed by or on behalf of the College, involving either a member or pharmacy, no record or document shall be destroyed until the audit or inspection is completed unless approved by the Registrar.
+- While an audit or inspection is being performed by or on behalf of the College, involving either a registrant or pharmacy, no record or document shall be destroyed until the audit or inspection is completed unless approved by the Registrar.

 The pharmacy must retain records for longer than the general retention period if a request for access to personal health information has been received until such time as the record may no longer be required to respond to that request for access.
 (Legislative excerpts of the Drug and Pharmacies Regulation Act and Regulation that address record retention time frames are included at Appendix 4.)